szermatt/mistty/docs/source/usage.rst

 To bind keys only in the terminal zone, bind them to ``mistty-prompt-map``.
 To bind keys in both zones, bind them to ``mistty-mode-map``.
-See examples below.
+Examples are provided below.

-The following commands are useful to send key sequences to the current shell or program controlling the terminal:
+The following commands are useful for sending key sequences to the current shell or terminal program:

 .. index:: pair: command; mistty-send-key

-mistty-send-key : command
+**mistty-send-key** : command
-    Called interactively, this command forwards the key it was called from.
-It is meant to be bound to the shell key bindings you want to work in the terminal zone map, ``mistty-prompt-map``.
+    This command, when called interactively, forwards the key from which it was invoked.
+It is designed to be bound to the shell key bindings you wish to function in the terminal zone, `mistty-prompt-map`.

-    For example, searching in the shell command history is usually bound to :kbd:`C-r`, MisTTY binds that to :kbd:`M-r`, like comint does, but if you'd like it to be accessible using the original key binding, you can do:
+    For example, to search in the shell command history, typically bound to :kbd:`C-r`, MisTTY binds it to :kbd:`M-r`, similar to comint.
+However, if you'd prefer to use the original binding, you can do the following:

     .. code-block:: elisp

         (keymap-set mistty-prompt-map "C-r" #'mistty-send-key)

-    If you'd prefer to have the key available in both the scrollback and terminal zones, bind it ``mistty-mode-map`` instead.
+    To have the key available in both the scrollback and terminal zones, bind it to `mistty-mode-map` instead.

-    You can also pass arbitrary keys to ``mistty-send-key``, for
+    You can also send arbitrary keys to `mistty-send-key`.
+For
     example:

     .. code-block:: elisp